Coordinated Admission Program Universities The University of Texas of the Permian Basin

 For information about math placement tests, contact the PASS (Programs Assisting Student Study) Office at 432-552-2630.

-Approved CAP Courses at UT Permian Basin
+Approved CAP Courses at UT Permian Basin (coming soon)

 If you choose to attend UT Permian Basin as part of CAP, the university will contact you after you submit your online CAP agreement with information about orientation and class registration.
 Be sure to consult an academic advisor before making final decisions about the courses you take.